jmd-dk/concept/doc/tutorial/output_types.rst

    <h3>The play utility</h3>

-For this next trick, the simulation need to have finished, and we need to know its job ID.
+For this next trick, the simulation needs to have finished, and we need to know its job ID.

 .. tip::
    To grab the job ID from a power spectra data file, you can do e.g.